 Sewer lines are repaired by digging an access trench near the point of the break and cutting the main sewer line on either side of the break, removing the damaged section.
 Once a replacement pipe is sized and cut to fit, the new section ends are threaded and equipped with fittings or welded together.
 Once the line is cleaned one more time and tested for leaks, the excavated dirt is replaced, and we’re out of your way.

-Nick’s Plumbing and Sewer Service offers sewer leak detection services to Houston and the surrounding areas.
+Nick’s Plumbing and Air Conditioning offers sewer leak detection services to Houston and the surrounding areas.
 For the last four decades, Nick’s has been repairing, maintaining, and installing sewer lines all over Houston.
-For any issues with your drain or sewer lines, call the licensed and experienced experts at Nick’s for a free estimate or free second opinion on sewer line maintenance, repair, or installation.
+For any issues with your drain or sewer lines, call the licensed and experienced experts at Nick’s for a cost evaluation or second opinion on sewer line maintenance, repair, or installation.